The Stourbridge Line: Erie Railroad era

 In 1860, the Pennsylvania Coal Company began the construction of a 16-mile-long railroad from Hawley, Pennsylvania, to a connection with the Erie Railroad at Lackawaxen.
 This new line was quickly leased to the Erie Railroad, and it was operated as its Hawley Branch.
 In 1868, the charter of the Jefferson Railroad was reactivated and construction progressed from Hawley towards Honesdale, hoping to reach Carbondale.
 This extension would never be built, even after the Erie took over in 1870.
 It would continue operation as the Honesdale Branch, and coal was the primary traffic.

 Coal traffic declined through the 1930s, but new local business took its place, warranting a five-day-a-week operation.
 In 1960, the Erie merged with the Delaware, Lackawanna and Western Railroad to form the Erie Lackawanna Railroad (EL).
 Traffic on the branch remained steady at about 3,000 cars per year.

 Hurricane Agnes hit the East on June 22, 1972.
 After estimating that the damage to EL, principally between Binghamton and Salamanca, New York, amounted to $2 million ($ today), EL filed for bankruptcy on June 26, 1972.
 During the reorganization of the eastern railroads, it was thought that EL might be able to reorganize on its own, and there was a proposal by Chessie System to buy a portion of the EL.
 However, the operating unions could not reach a compromise, and Chessie canceled the agreement.
-Also, by 1975, the economy in the eastern United States was affected by the 1973 oil crisis, hurting any hopes of EL being able to independently compete with government-rehabilitated Conrail lines.
-Not surprisingly, EL asked to be included in Conrail.
-Due to the low density of traffic, the Honesdale Branch would not be included.
-Wayne County then made plans to purchase the line from EL to avoid abandonment.
+Also, by 1975, the economy in the eastern United States was affected by the 1973 oil crisis, hurting any hopes of EL being able to independently compete with government-rehabilitated Conrail lines, and EL quickly petitioned to be included in Conrail.
+Due to the low-density freight traffic, the Honesdale Branch was rejected from Conrail inclusion.
+Wayne County officials then made plans to purchase the branch from EL to avoid abandonment and to continue serving its remaining customers.